-This is why it’s so important to know your rights when entering into a standard form contract, or providing a contract to others.
+As a small business operator, it’s important to know your rights when entering into a standard form contract, or providing such a contract to others.

 What’s a standard form contract?

-While not defined in the Australian Consumer Law, a standard form contract in general terms is one that has been prepared by one party to the contract and where the other party has little or no opportunity to negotiate the terms – that is, it’s effectively offered on a ‘take it or leave it’ basis.
+A standard form contract is generally one which has been prepared and entered a number of times by one party to a contract and where the other party has little or no opportunity to negotiate the terms– that is, it’s effectively offered on a ‘take it or leave it’ basis.

 If a dispute arises, an agreement is assumed to be a standard form contract, unless the party that prepared it can prove that it’s not.
 Ultimately, only a court or tribunal can decide that a term is unfair.